 In another story, Navdeep Singh talks about how Indians in general perceive blacks, or being black or dark-skinned people.
 In particular, her generalization that:

 "Most middle class Indians grow up with a sense that White > Indian > Black.
-(For some reason, East Asians aren’t competing)"
+(For some reason, East Asians aren’t competing)"and

 Stories like these help construct a much broader picture of how prevalent racism is in Indian society and how there is very little done to address it.